Tricritical Kibble-Zurek scaling in Rydberg atom ladders

 In the quantum simulators we consider, however, the systems are finite-sized, meaning that the correlation length is limited at the critical point rather than diverging.
 This leads to a deviation from the $\xi_\mathrm{KZ} \propto s^{-\mu}$ scaling.
-Fortunately, as in the equilibrium case, finite-size scaling also applies to the KZ mechanism, namely $\xi_\mathrm{KZ}/L = \mathcal{F}(s^\mu L)$~\cite{Sandvik2011,liu2014dynamic,kolodrubetz2012nonequilibrium,rossini2021coherent,king2023quantum,zhang2025near}, where $L$ is the system size.
+Fortunately, as in the equilibrium case, finite-size scaling also applies to the KZ mechanism, namely $\xi_\mathrm{KZ}/L = \mathcal{F}(s^\mu L)$~\cite{Sandvik2011,liu2014dynamic,kolodrubetz2012nonequilibrium,rossini2021coherent,king2023quantum,zhang2025near}, where $L$ is the linear system size (e.g., the length of the ladder in our quasi-1D geometry).
 However, extracting the length scale $\xi_\mathrm{KZ}$ from the two-point correlation function introduces ambiguity, and this long-distance feature can easily be affected by noise \cite{zhang2025near}.
-Therefore, we choose the Binder ratio $U$ to characterize the dynamics \cite{landau2021guide}.
+Therefore, we choose the Binder ratio $U$ to characterize the dynamics.
 The main advantages of $U$ are twofold.
 First, it is dimensionless and does not scale by itself, thus eliminating one additional scaling parameter to be determined.
 Second, unlike the correlation length, it is a number defined without the need of fitting.
 Specifically, the time-dependent Binder ratio is defined through the order parameter $M$ as

 The order parameter is defined as $M = \sum_i n_{ia} - n_{ib}$, where $a$ and $b$ denote the atoms within each rung, and $|\psi(t)\rangle$ is the wavefunction evolved by the Hamiltonian (\ref{eq:Hamiltonian}) up to time $t$.
+This quantity can be readily measured in Rydberg platforms using site-resolved \emph{in situ} imaging.